OG-Aadarsh-Verma/Shoppin-web-crawler/README.md

 # Web Crawler for Shoppin Assignment

-> Note: The currect code will not work.
-This is just me pushing it on git so that I can work on it later.
+> Note: The currect code will work.
+But is still not complete.

 This is a web crawler made in Python for the following problem statement: